MankaranSingh/GSoC-2020/README.md

  -  Extract the feature importances and the if-else decisions
  - Use them to handcraft rules

-For example, see the below image:
+For example, see the below image, it represents how important a particular feature is:

 ![https://raw.githubusercontent.com/MankaranSingh/GSoC-2020/master/File%20purpose%20classification/feature_importance.png](https://raw.githubusercontent.com/MankaranSingh/GSoC-2020/master/File%20purpose%20classification/feature_importance.png)